What are the limits of interaction between boys and girls?

 The level of our imaan fluctuates all the time.
 It’s very volatile – sometimes you have a good month and at other times you can have a bad month, you might have a good day or a bad day, and you might even have ups and downs on the same day.
 So, you cannot guarantee that you can avoid any temptations.
 When you are low, then shaytan attacks you.

-When they was revealed that men have to lower their gaze, women thought they were off the hook, until the ayah was revealed that said female believers have to do the same.
-It is a dual carriage way.
+When they was revealed that men have to lower their gaze, women thought it only applied to men, and that it was not necessary for them to do this, but then the ayah was revealed that female believers have to do the same.
+The command is is a dual carriage way.

 And tell the believing women to reduce [some] of their vision and guard their private parts and not expose their adornment except that which [necessarily] appears thereof and to wrap [a portion of] their headcovers over their chests and not expose their adornment except to their husbands, their fathers, their husbands’ fathers, their sons, their husbands’ sons, their brothers, their brothers’ sons, their sisters’ sons, their women, that which their right hands possess, or those male attendants having no physical desire, or children who are not yet aware of the private aspects of women.
 And let them not stamp their feet to make known what they conceal of their adornment.
 And turn to Allah in repentance, all of you, O believers, that you might succeed.
 (24:31)